logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 If you choose a table,
 click **<i class="li li-plus"></i> Add a field** to add a column to the table.
-You can optionally sort each field or filter the output with a regular expression.
+You can optionally sort one field or filter the output with a regular expression.

 ##### Save it!